skypilot-org/skypilot/README.md

 We welcome and value all contributions to the project!
 Please refer to the [contribution guide](CONTRIBUTING.md) for more on how to get involved.

 <!-- Footnote -->
-[^1]: While SkyPilot is currently targeted at machine learning workloads, it can also support and has been used for other general workloads.
+[^1]: While SkyPilot is currently targeted at machine learning workloads, it supports and has been used for other general workloads.
 We're excited to hear about your use case and how we can better support your requirements - please join us in [this discussion](https://github.com/skypilot-org/skypilot/discussions/1016)!